 - Quantum technologies

-To handle notifications a new 'Investment Security Unit' has been created within BEIS.
-The Secretary of State will have exclusive competence to 'call in' deals for review and make a determination on potential national security concerns.
-Statutory deadlines will be introduced, which is not the case under the current regime, with a target review period of 30 working days from the date a notification is made.
-The Secretary of State will therefore have 30 working days to either confirm no further action will be taken or issue a 'call in notice'.
+To handle notifications a new ‘Investment Security Unit’ has been created within BEIS.
+Statutory deadlines will be introduced, which is not the case under the current regime, with a target review period of 30 working days expected to determine whether a detailed review on national security grounds is required.

 The NSIB will need to make its way through Parliament and is expected to be subject to at least some level of consultation on its sectoral scope before its final adoption.
 The EA will continue to apply as the NSIB completes its passage through Parliament but given the new retrospective power foreseen by the NSIB, transactions that do not meet the EA thresholds may still be affected if closed after the date of the NSIB’s introduction to Parliament.